Protect your data, account, and identity

 Phishing scams are emails or other messages that appear to come from a known sender, but are actually sent by hackers or other dangerous entities.
 Phishing emails often ask a user to click on a fraudulent link, or request personal information such as a password or banking information.

-- Be skeptical when a message asks you to click on a link, especially when you do not know the person.
+- Don’t click on a suspicious link, especially when you do not know the person.

-- Before clicking on a link, always hover your mouse over the link, and a text box should pop up with the complete link address.
+- Hover your mouse over the link, before clicking on a link, and a text box should pop up with the complete link address.
 If the link is directing you to a suspicious or unknown website, don’t click on the link!
-This is a common tactic phishers use to make you think you are going to one site, when in reality they are sending you to a different site that is potentially infected with malware or that would be used to collect your personal information.

 Enhance your mobile device security